 This equation is telling us that we should play 70 quarter note beats per minute but you can have any type of note and any number.

 Tempo can also be displayed as a musical term instead of a BPM marking.

-As we covered earlier, performance directions denoting tempo are in all sorts of languages but the most common used in music theory is probably Italian, so we’ll start with those.
+As we covered earlier, performance directions denoting tempo are in all sorts of languages but the most commonly used in music theory is probably Italian, so we’ll start with those.